 Jack Ma, the executive chairman of the Alibaba Group once said, “For e-commerce, the most important thing is trust.”

-By paying attention to the security measures in place on your online store you not only protect yourself but also protect your customers.
+By paying attention to the security measures in place on your Magento store you not only protect yourself but also protect your customers.
 Unless customers know that the information they enter into your website is protected, they will be wary of making any online transaction with your brand.
 This means that even if you have the best product in the market, your sales may not reflect it.

 Thus, for every e-commerce website owner, security isn’t an option, it is a MUST.